Engaging Your Chamber of Commerce

 How Do I Engage My Chamber?

 Start by developing a relationship with your Chamber.
-Treat them with respect, admiration, and appreciation, just as you would your member of Congress.
-Meet with them often to build a long-term, trusting relationship, finding ways that you can be useful.
+Treat them with respect, admiration and appreciation, just as you would your member of Congress.
+Meet with them often to build a long-term, trusting relationship, finding ways in which you can be useful.
 Here’s how to get started:

 What Should I Ask my Chamber?